Kidoz-SDK/KIDOZ_iOS_SDK_New_Example/README.md

 1. Navigate to the downloaded KidozSDKSampleApp folder or open KidozSDKSampleApp in the Xcode and find the libKidozSDK.a and the KidozSDK.h files.
 2. Drag and drop the libKidozSDK.a and the KidozSDK.h to your project.
 <a href="url"><img src="https://cdn3.kidoz.net/docs/ios/KidozSdkSampleApp1.png" align="center"  ></a>
-3. Select your target in the project navigator , select the “Build Settings” tab , search for “Other Linker Flags” , click on the “+” and type -ObjC  `Other Linker Flags -ObjC`  .
+3. Select your target in the project navigator, select the “Build Settings” tab, search for “Other Linker Flags”, click on the “+” and type -ObjC  `Other Linker Flags -ObjC`  .
 <a href="url"><img src="https://cdn3.kidoz.net/docs/ios/KidozSdkSampleApp3.png" align="center"  ></a>
 4. In the  `info.plist`  add  `NSAppTransportSecurity`  exception with  `NSAllowsArbitraryLoads`exception
 `<key>NSAppTransportSecurity</key>`